SoundharyaIN/Leafletjs-maps/README.md

 # Leafletjs-maps

-In this project, both editable and uneditable maps has been created with the help of leaftlet.js.
+In this project, both editable and uneditable maps have been created with the help of leaftlet.js.

 Screenshot: